tplobo/restore-spaces/README.md

    was updated to work with **Sonoma 14.5** in the Hammerspoon repo itself, and will be removed in a future release.

+1. **Window IDs change when you close/open an app.** The current implementation is able to restore a window to a desired space during `apply` if that window title is the same as it was during the `save` call.
+If the title changes for any reason, that window will not be recognized.

+   In the particular case of apps in which windows can have multiple tabs, the title tends to coincide with the title of the tab currently selected.
+This is taken into account by the module with the `multitab_apps` settings, which specifies for which apps the `save` and `apply` functions may cycle through all tabs of each window to gather a list of titles.
+This is done using a custom function developed in `applescript`.
+Windows are then restored during `apply` by determining whether they have a counterpart in the saved states, by comparing the current list of tabs with the saved one.
+Thresholds for what is considered a "counterpart" are defined by the `multitab_comparison` setting, by establishing a fraction of the list of tabs that must coincide (regardless of the order).
+Two fractions are defined, for comparing "short" and "long" tab lists, with the number of tabs that switches between them defined in `critical_tab_count`.

+   Unfortunately, the process of cycling through all tabs also loads them, which might be undesireable.
+No workaround has been found yet.

-1. The function defined in `getVisibleTabs.applescript` needs to be modified to work with multiple monitors.
-It currently behaves poorly when more than one visible Desktop (Space in focus) contains windows of apps defined as "multitab" apps; the **applescript cycles visible tabs in all monitors**, which means tab lists are incorrect.
+1. The function defined in `getVisibleTabs.applescript` used to cycle through visible tabs in "multitab apps" needs to be modified to work with multiple monitors.
+It currently behaves poorly when more than one visible Desktop (_i.e._ a Space in focus) contains windows of apps defined as "multitab" apps; the **applescript cycles through visible tabs in all monitors**, in a similar way to how it cycles through visible tabs of multiple windows in a single Desktop.
+This means the generated tab lists do not distinguish between different displays.
 Suggestions on how to possibly circumvent this issue are appreciated.